codingvedant/portfolio_website/README.md

 Update your personal information and site content in the respective component files or data files in `client/src/lib/`.

-## 📄 License

-This project is intended for personal use and is not open for public use without permission.

 ## 📞 Contact